newlei/HASC/README.md

   >
   > Item Visual Information <item, image visual feature> matrix, e.g:<2,[\*]\*4096> is the image feature of item(id:2)

-- For the data in this paper, please seed mail to me：
+- For the data in this paper, please seed mail to me<chenlei.hfut@gmail.com>：
   >  Please indicate the required dataset and transmission method in the email.

 ### Train/test